ssl-hep/ServiceX/helm/docs/development/architecture.md

 location of the servicex instance (latitude and longitude) so that Rucio can deliver replicas sorted according to their closeness.

-To improve performance, the DID finder is multi-threaded to maintain multiple simultaneous requests to Rucio.

 The DID finder receives datasets to resolve via a RabbitMQ queue.
 The very first result it finds is submitted back to the flask app via a POST to the `preflight` endpoint.
 This is treated as a sample file to drive the preflight check.